 Stop Ghosting!
-What to Say to Job Candidates Instead
+How to Communicate with Job Candidates Effectively

 As a general rule, make sure you don’t promise any candidate 1) the job, 2) a decision, or 3) a response timeline if you aren’t 100% that it will happen.
 Ensure you have alignment from everyone involved in the recruiting process.
 I can’t tell you how many messages I receive that say, “the C-Suite/manager/leader told me I was perfect for the job… and then I heard nothing.”
 “I was shown exactly where I would sit – but got an auto-reject email the next day.”
 “This is my dream job and I really respected this company… until I had 3 interviews and then never heard from them again.”